Axio-Lab/verxio-beta/README.md

 #### How Autonomous Wallet Works

 1. **Token Loading**: Customer transfers USDC to their loyalty NFT's token account
-2. **Checkout Payment**: NFT authorizes transfer from its token account to merchant
+2. **Checkout Payment**: NFT authorizes transfer from its token account to the merchant
 3. **Point Award**: Merchant updates NFT's external plugin data (add points)
 4. **Metadata Update**: Dynamic metadata reflects new points and tier
 5. **Tier Progression**: Automatic tier upgrade when thresholds are met